GeunhwaJeong/haneul-new/doc/src/learn/haneul-compared.md

 ## Conclusion

-In summary, Haneul offers many performance and usability gains at the cost of some complexity in less common use cases.
+In summary, Haneul offers many performance and usability gains at the cost of some complexity in less simple use cases.
 Direct sender transactions excel in Haneul.
+And the [Narwhal and Tusk](https://github.com/GeunhwaJeong/narwhal) DAG-based mempool and efficient Byzantine Fault Tolerant (BFT) consensus supports more complex use cases seamlessly.